When are property taxes due in Silicon Valley?

 Property taxes are mailed in September and October and should arrive before November 1st.

-Property tax bills become a lein January 1st.
+Property tax bills become a lien January 1st.
 Don’t be offended, it’s just a bill that is always due!

 January 1st is also the assessment date, meaning that is the date when the county tax assessor’s office figures out the taxable value of your condo, townhouse, house, multiplex, etc. When you get your assessment, it’s the perceived value as of January 1st that year.